|

 How do I get a copy of the SPSS Rule Book?

-The latest SPSS Rule Book (updated as at 1st January 2012) can be downloaded by clicking here or can be obtained by sending a stamped addressed envelope to Head Office (address at top of page) - please make sure you include a note to say what you want!!
+The current (2020) SPSS Rule Book can be downloaded by clicking here or can be obtained by sending a stamped addressed envelope to the SPSS Studbook Office (address at top of page) - please make sure you include a note to say what you want!! |

 |